 Informed consent statement: Informed written consent was obtained from the patient for publication of this report and any accompanying images.

-Conflict-of-interest statement: The authors declare that they have no conflict of interest.
+Conflict-of-interest statement: The author declares that they have no conflict of interest.

-CARE Checklist (2016) statement: The authors have read the CARE Checklist (2016), and the manuscript was prepared and revised according to the CARE Checklist (2016).
+CARE Checklist (2016) statement: The author has read the CARE Checklist (2016), and the manuscript was prepared and revised according to the CARE Checklist (2016).

 Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution NonCommercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: https://creativecommons.org/Licenses/by-nc/4.0/